-3 DESCRIPTION OF PROJECT AND ASSUMPTIONS
+2 DESCRIPTION OF PROJECT AND ASSUMPTIONS

-3.1 Background
+2.1 Background

-- 3.1.1 It is proposed that the PAFF will be located at an undeveloped reclaimed shoreline site at Tuen Mun Area 38.
-It will consist of the following major elements: - a jetty with two berths, which together will accommodate a full range of vessels from 10,000 to 80,000 dwt vessels; - ♦ a tank farm with gross aviation fuel tankage capacity of 264,000m3 on commissioning and an ultimate tankage of about 388,000m3 as well as pumps and associated facilities; - on site operational facilities including offices; - ♦ 500mm diameter twin subsea pipelines to transfer the fuel to the aviation fuel system at the airport. - 3.1.2 The planning, design and construction of the project is programmed to take in the region of 3-4 years total, with the commissioning date estimated to be in 2009.
-The PAFF facility will be designed and constructed based upon the key latest technology, standards and statutory requirements as summarized in Table 3.1 below and Appendix A00.
+- 2.1.1 It is proposed that the PAFF will be located at an undeveloped reclaimed shoreline site at Tuen Mun Area 38.
+It will consist of the following major elements: - a jetty with two berths, which together will accommodate a full range of vessels from 10,000 to 80,000 dwt vessels; - ♦ a tank farm with gross aviation fuel tankage capacity of 264,000m3 on commissioning and an ultimate tankage of about 388,000m3 as well as pumps and associated facilities; - on site operational facilities including offices; - 500mm diameter twin subsea pipelines to transfer the fuel to the aviation fuel system at the airport. - 2.1.2 The planning, design and construction of the project is programmed to take in the region of 3-4 years, with the commissioning date estimated to be in 2009. - 2.1.3 The overall study area showing the location of the proposed site and the proposed pipeline alignment is provided in Figure 1.1.
+The details of each of the key elements of the facility are discussed below.